brianloveswords/hyperproxy/README.md

     },

     // `secureOnly` will force a 301 redirect to the HTTPS server when
     // the HTTP server is hit.
+You should also consider adding a
+    // `Strict-Transport-Security` header.
     { pattern: 'euler.example.org',
       endpoint: ':2718',
       secureOnly: true,